GarrettHaley/CS-373-DADA/index.md

 #### System boot process in Windows

 The system boot process starts with pre-boot which powers on self test to diagnose memory and hardware components.
-This loads the bios that find the boot device and then loads and executes MBR.
-MBR Then find the active partition and loads the boot sector in memory to execute it.
+This loads the bios which finds the boot device and then loads and executes MBR.
+MBR Then finds the active partition and loads the boot sector in memory to execute it.
 The boot selector then loads the NTLDR from disk which continues to loads the operating system.
-Ntoskrl.exe (the kernal) continues to initialize.
+Ntoskrl.exe (the kernal) continues to initialize through this process.

 #### Process Memory in Windows